-Their favorite foods may not be their favorite anymore.
+Their favourite foods may not be their favourite anymore.
 The brain needs fuel to heal properly, and that means your special someone will need all the nutritional enrichment they can eat.
 Check out a few helpful tips for cooking for someone after a TBI, and start heating up the kitchen tonight.

 The basics of a brain healthy diet